TC2005B/Game-Design/README.md

 Describe the software being specified.
 Include benefits, objectives, and goals.
 This should relate to overall business goals, especially if teams outside of development will have access to the SRS

 ## Definitions and Acronyms
-STEAM: Science, Technology, Engineering, Art, Mathematics\n
-GPU: graphics processor unit
+*STEAM: Science, Technology, Engineering, Art, Mathematics *GPU: graphics processor unit
-JS: JavaScript
+*JS: JavaScript
-2D: Two dimensions
+*2D: Two dimensions
-WebGL: Web Graphics Library
+*WebGL: Web Graphics Library

 Include any non-trivial definition or acronym used in the document.